brunch/livescript-brunch/README.md

 [brunch](http://brunch.io).

 ## Usage
-Install the plugin via npm with `npm install --save livescript-brunch`.
+Install the plugin via npm with `npm install --save-dev livescript-brunch`.

 Or, do manual install: